 - If circumstances change during the period of the fit note duration and employees feel they are ready to return to work (with or without support), they need to return to their GP for an amended fit note.

-More information on what the Employers guidance notes say:
+More information on what the Employers guidance notes on fit-notes say: